allantsai123/COSC310TravelBot/README.md

 For Assignment 3:

 Run the MainGUI.java file which contains the Chat windows and the main class which handles user input and output.
+Also a minor change in the Parsers and add more destinations and more replies for the chatbot.

 From Before: